Pharmacy access to PharmaNet

 - Share the link to the PRIME information page

-- Support your staff to set up their mobile BC Services Card, which is required to use PRIME.
-Those without a photo BC Services Card should contact PRIMESupport@gov.bc.ca
+- Support your staff to set up their BC Services Card app, which is required to use PRIME.
+Those not eligible for a photo BC Services Card should contact PRIMESupport@gov.bc.ca